Beatriz Cunill-De Sautu, MD, FAAP

 Dr. Behnam-Terneus holds faculty appointments at Florida International University and at Nova Southeastern University’s College of Osteopathic Medicine.
 She is dually board-certified by the American Board of Pediatrics and by the American Osteopathic Board of Pediatrics.
 She is also a member of the American Academy of Pediatrics, the AAP Society of Hospitalist Medicine, and the American Osteopathic Association.

 Pediatric Residency Program Associate Director

 Dr. Mark Gabay earned his Doctor of Osteopathic Medicine degree from Nova Southeastern University – College of Osteopathic Medicine.
-He then completed a three year pediatric residency and a subsequent one year chief residency at Miami Children’s Hospital.
+He then completed a three year pediatric residency and a subsequent one year chief residency at Nicklaus Children's Hospital, formerly Miami Children's Hospital.